Chia-Network/cadt/docs/cadt_rpc_api_v2.md

 **Serial ID derivation**: If `unitSerialId` is not provided but `unitStartBlock` and `unitEndBlock` are, the serial ID is automatically derived as `<unitStartBlock>-<unitEndBlock>`.

-**Validation**: Rows are validated for foreign key existence (`cadTrustIssuanceId` must reference an existing issuance or a staged issuance record).
-Rows that fail validation are skipped and their errors are returned in the response.
+**Validation**: INSERT rows are validated for required fields (`unitStartBlock`, `unitEndBlock`, `unitVintageYear`, `cadTrustIssuanceId`) and foreign key existence (`cadTrustIssuanceId` must reference an existing or staged issuance). `unitSerialId` is not required if `unitStartBlock` and `unitEndBlock` are provided (it is derived automatically).
+UPDATE rows skip required-field checks since missing fields are merged from the existing record.
+Rows that fail validation are skipped and their errors are returned in the response with row numbers.
+If **all** rows fail validation, the response returns HTTP 400 with `success: false`.

 **Ownership**: UPDATE rows are verified to belong to the home organization.
 Attempting to update a unit owned by another organization will produce an error for that row.